“The sun fades away, the land sinks into the sea, the bright stars disappear from the sky,

 We have a host for April but after that Giants’ Shoulders will again be an orphan searching for a kindly host on a friendly blog.
 If you can offer the best history of science blog carnival a home for a month then please contact me here.

 Giants’ Shoulders #56 the history of science blog carnival is being hosted by Michael Barton @darwinsbulldog at The Dispersal of Darwin on 16th February.
 Submit your favourite #histsci, #histtech & #histmed post to the host or @drskyskull or to me here at RM by the 15th February.

-Giants Shoulders’, as always needs future hosts.
-If you desire to host the world’s one and only history of science blog carnival then contact me here.
+As always Giants’ Shoulders needs new hosts.
+If you have a blog and want to host the best history of science blog carnival since the beginning of time then contact me here at RM.

 I’m stepping out of my self-imposed boundaries on March 9th and am hosting Carnivalesque the interdisciplinary blog carnival dedicated to pre-modern history (to c.
 1800 C.E.) here at The Renaissance Mathematicus.
 If you have an interesting history post for Carnivalesque then you can submit it here.